API Discovery

 2. Click Show Preview.

-Traceable shows a preview of all the URIs that have the word match as per the specified regex pattern, along with their new endpoint names in the Preview Pane.
+Traceable displays a preview of all URIs that match the specified regex pattern, along with their new endpoint names, in the Preview Pane.
 In the example above, the match is for URIs in the last 6 hours.
 You can change the time period to 12 hours or 1 day to see all the matching URIs.
-However, if you want better match results, specify a more fine-tuned regular expression.
+However, to achieve better match results, specify a more fine-tuned regular expression.

 Note